billguastalla/visualisations/Features/FEATURES.md

 ## Geometric Algebra

 Incorporate GA code, generated from gaigen or otherwise, and use it to:
-- Re-implement the camera class.
+- Re-implement the camera class
 - Implement orthogonal transformations.
 - Implement fields.

+### High-dimensional rendering

+(Later on)
+Rendering of high-dimensional objects in 3D.
+One approach is the intersection of higher-dimensional polytopes, using the world or the camera.
+See HighDimensionalRendering for an overview of the mesh-generation problem.